Abhishek-Dev09-zz/Docs-Summarizer/README.md

 * After that, install nltk (natural language toolkit ) by running ``pip install nltk`` or ``conda install nltk`` If you are using macOS , you can also run ``brew install nltk``

-  Next, download and run the news Summarizer release from https://github.com/Abhishek-Dev09/News-summarizer
+  Next, clone the directory and run the news Summarizer release from https://github.com/Abhishek-Dev09/News-summarizer